TheOdinProject/curriculum/web_development_101/project_installations.md

 These installfests will take you through the steps to install everything on your computer.
 It will probably feel like you're doing a whole bunch of things that don't really make sense and moving way too quickly.
 Hopefully you've got a basic understanding of what you're about to install, but it's also not super important that you know exactly what's going on or what all the commands mean.
 You'll get more familiar with things over time.

-1. If you are using a Macintosh, follow the instructions on [Moncef Belyamani's blog](http://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/).
-2. Otherwise, do the [Railsbridge Installfest](http://installfest.railsbridge.org/installfest/) for your system.
+1. Complete the entire [Railsbridge Installfest](http://installfest.railsbridge.org/installfest/) for your system.
-3. Even if you didn't use the Railsbridge installation instructions, verify your installation by following their instructions for [creating a sample Rails app](http://installfest.railsbridge.org/installfest/create_a_rails_app) and then [deploying it](http://installfest.railsbridge.org/installfest/deploy_a_rails_app).
-4. Typing `$ ruby -v` on your command line (ignore the $, it stands for the prompt) should output something that includes `2.0.0` or a similar number.  `$ rails -v` should give you something like `4.0.0`.
+2. Typing `$ ruby -v` on your command line (ignore the $, it stands for the prompt) should output something that includes `2.0.0` or a similar number.  `$ rails -v` should give you something like `4.0.0`.

 ## Checklist